Frequently Asked Questions

 Q. Where is Pure manufactured?

 A. We are proud to say we are one of only a handful of pet food companies in the UK who manufacture their own products in house, allowing us to ensure that our exacting standards are consistently met.
 Our human grade food facility is based in Yorkshire, where we make all of our complete, mixer and treat recipes.

 Q. How much meat is in Pure?

 A. The meat in our food is gently dehydrated & freeze dried to remove the moisture so weighs around four times less than fresh meat.
 This means every 100g of our Chicken Delicious recipe for example contains around 160g of fresh meat.
 The best way to compare our recipes to other kinds of pet food is to look at the protein % in the typical analysis section.

-Q. What is the difference between your Chicken Delicious and Chicken Dinner recipes?
+Q. What is the difference between your Chicken Delicious and Chicken Dinner dog food recipes?